Application of Traditional Herbal Medicine in Thailand

 Introduction

-The core idea or herbal medicine application in Thailand is that man can, with adequate knowledge of medicinal herbs, learn to live in harmony with his surroundings, the changes in his life, improve energy levels, support longevity and a healthy sexuality, strengthen the immune system and detoxify the body, and treat common discomforts and ailments.
+The core idea or herbal medicine application in Thailand is that people can, with adequate knowledge of medicinal herbs, learn to live in harmony with their surroundings, the changes in their lives, improve energy levels, support longevity and healthy sexuality, strengthen the immune system and detoxify the body, and treat common discomforts and ailments.

 eBook - Thai Healing Arts Reference Book

-Nevertheless, it’s only the royal style (or royal tradition) that developed a theoretical framework of ailments, symptoms, diagnoses and treatments.
-Up to today, the rural style is rather informal, varying depending on the place, region, and therapist or healer.
+Nevertheless, it’s only the Royal Style (or Royal Tradition) that developed a theoretical framework of ailments, symptoms, assessment, diagnoses, and treatments.
+Up to today, the Rural Style is rather informal, varying depending on the place, region, and therapist or healer.

 In any case, in Thailand, herbs are commonly prepared and used as tonics, decoctions, teas, powders, topical creams and emulsions, in food (dietary regimes), as herbal compresses (both hot and cold), herbal baths, steam baths, and herbal steam inhalation.